 We chatted more about culling willingness to pay data in a previous pricing strategy post, but we can’t stress enough the importance of customer data to filling out the axes on your pricing curve.
 Even if you only have a few responses from some customer development pricing questions, that data allows you to construct some aspects of the graph.
 At the very least, you can optimize the “batshit insane price” that no one within your customer persona would be willing to pay.

 Collecting more data doesn’t need to be complicated either.
+However, it does require an effective data governance framework.
 Of course, we’d like to pimp our price optimization software that does this for you, but even doing some basic surveys asking folks within your target customer segment(s) their willingness to pay will result in dividends.
 It’s all about making the problem smaller by eliminating as much doubt as possible.
 Also, for those of you thinking that customers aren’t willing to give up this precious information, we’ve found potential and current customers are more than willing to be involved in the value discussion, especially when invited in a collaborative manner.
 Consumers realize that gaining value requires a cost.
 You have no reason to try and slyly gain their insight when it’s so much easier to go straight to the source.

 Furthermore, sensitivity is much more variable than a nice, smooth arch.
 Instead, at Price Intelligently we think of price sensitivity more like a trough than anything.
 In the graph below, you’re seeing what percent of sales lost corresponds to a particular price point.
 I know...a bit of a pessimistic way to look at the world, but notice how the profile of the curve flattens a bit at the $2000 mark.
 At that point, enough customers may exist to maximize revenue, as opposed to three times the customers at a lower price point.
 Also, notice the massive sensitivity at the $200-$400 range.
 Sometimes we assume lower prices will boost sales, but at certain points customers will begin to question the quality of your offering, even in the SaaS world.